Taming-the-BEAST/Skyline-plots/README.md

 > Hit **Run** to start the analysis.
 >

-The analysis will take about 10 minutes to run.
+The analysis will take about 10 minutes to complete.
 Read through the next section while waiting for your results or start preparing the XML file for the [birth-death skyline](#sec:bdsky) analysis.